 As you gain experience in working with customers and sales processes, you can create your own version of the sales funnel, complete with specific steps and actions to move prospects from stage to stage.
 What we have described here can act as a starting point or template.

 Lead (Suspect): A lead (also known as a suspect) is someone you have not spoken to.
 But if a lead appears similar in profile to your target customer, you may decide that they are worth pursuing.
-Track your most fruitful sources of leads (i.e., leads that become customers).
+Track your most fruitful sources of leads (that is, leads that become customers).